 How do you go about preventing such a lawsuit from happening?
 Here are our top pieces of advice for bringing, and keeping, your site in compliance with ADA regulations, a worthwhile investment to avoid the hassle and cost of a potential ADA lawsuit.

 - Start with the right web developer.
 This is the most critical step, as the rest means nothing if you don’t have the right team.
-The agency you hire should be well seasoned in building ADA compliant websites because awareness of the more than 50 WCAG 2 guidelines is critical not only in creating the site, but testing and maintaining it.
+The agency you hire should be well seasoned in building ADA compliant websites because awareness of the more than seventy WCAG 2 guidelines (as of this writing) is critical not only in creating the site, but testing and maintaining it.
 ADA compliant websites are a specialized service; not all web agencies can build them right, but many can build them wrong, leaving you open to legal action despite your well-intentioned efforts.
-If that happens, you as the website owner are the responsible party, not the web agency.
+Keep in mind that no matter what happens, you as the website owner are the responsible party, not the web agency.

 - Test your Website.
-The way those predatory law firms find ADA accessibility violations is through the use of scanning software that can discover them.
-This same software will be used by your web provider to find and verify such violations.
-But unlike those firms, your agency will find them all because they know what to look for and they will correct them.
+The way those predatory law firms find ADA accessibility violations is through the use of scanning software that can discover some of them, just enough to determine whether you’re a good candidate for a demand letter.
+This same software will be used by your web provider to find and verify such violations, along with other methods to weed out all issues.
+Unlike those firms, your agency knows what to look for and how to correct them.

 - Compile a report.
 Once the scan is complete, your developer should be able to issue a report summarizing the findings, point out the most critical issues, and develop a plan to address them.
-The good news is that the accessibility scan will also point out issues with your “normal” website that should be fixed as well, resulting in an overall improved experience for all visitors.
+The good news is that the accessibility scan will also point out general (not related to compliance) issues with your website that should be fixed as well, resulting in an overall improved experience for all visitors.

 - Draft an Accessibility Statement.
 This statement is incredibly important; it’s either a public information page, or section of a page, that outlines your policies and intent to be as accessible as possible.
 An Accessibility Statement should be written in a more personal and empathetic way than other statements or policies on the website.
 If done correctly, it will assure all site visitors that you’re making a genuine effort to provide full and equitable access to your site.
 It may even prevent an ADA lawsuit if you were to fall out of compliance for some reason.

 - Deploy your now-compliant website.
-The compliant version of your website will reside in the same place as your standard version, with a very clear link to it for disabled persons to access.
+The remediated website will replace the inaccessible one.
+If you opted to build an alternate ADA compliant site, it will reside in the same place as your standard version, with a very clear link to it for disabled persons to access.
 Once the site is live, you should run another automated test as well.

 - Maintain the site.
 Unfortunately, an ADA compliant website is not a “set it and forget it” type of product.
-It needs to be periodically checked to make sure it stays in compliance — especially after any changes are done to the site.
+It needs to be periodically checked to make sure it stays in compliance — especially after any changes (add images, blog post, etc.) are done to the site.
 Any issues should be fixed immediately.
 Check with your web agency to see if they offer a monthly (at worst, quarterly) maintenance plan.

 You may be thinking that building and maintaining an accessible website sounds expensive, but when you consider the potential cost of an ADA lawsuit, it’s a worthwhile investment.
 Such an event could cost you thousands of dollars, possibly tens of thousands, or even your business.

-Compare that potential business-ending cost with the price of remediation to become compliant, which can fall into the $3,000 to $6,000 range, depending on the type of website you have.
+Compare that potential business-ending cost with the price of remediation to become compliant, which can fall into the $3,000 to $8,000 range (ADA overlays are much less).
 You don’t have to be an accountant to see that this is a much more palatable option.

 With that much at stake, going through the compliance process is an absolute bargain and must-have for a smart website owner.